 Pinched Stars

-As you examine the integrated mosaic, you might see strange artifacts near the edges, often surrounding bright stars.
-This is often referred to as pinched stars.
+Upon examining the integrated mosaic, strange artifacts might appear near the edges, often surrounding bright stars.
+This is often referred to as pinched stars, which can be seen in the following example:

 Pinched Star